varshithanonymous/audio-transcriber/README.md

    - Navigate to "Real-Time Transcription" to start recording
    - Use "Word Validation" to validate words in any supported language

-## Multi-Language Validation
+## Multi-Language Support

+### Word Validation
-The system now supports word validation for all three languages:
+The system supports word validation for all three languages:
 - **English**: Full dictionary definitions via Dictionary API
 - **Spanish**: Translations and meanings via WordReference and MyMemory APIs
 - **Hindi**: Translations to English with meanings via MyMemory API